Skip to main content

 In 1960 the Department of Maori Affairs encouraged this demographic shift with an urban relocation programme.
 Māori welfare officers exhorted rural families to leave the subsistence economy of gardening and fishing, finding them employment and accommodation in urban centres.

-Over a five-year period the department relocated 399 families.
-It also assisted 485 families who moved of their own accord.
-By 1966 the urban Māori population had increased to 62% and by 1990 it had reached over 80%.
+Over a five-year period the department relocated 399 families and assisted 485 families who moved of their own accord.
+In 1966 62% of Māori were urbanised, and in 1990 the figure was over 80%.

 Māori housing

-It was often difficult for Māori to find housing in the cities.
-Māori hostels were run in the cities to cater for young Māori coming to work.
-At first Māori tended to live in inner-city locations because they were close to where unskilled work was found – on the wharves, in factories and in the transport industry.
+It was often difficult for Māori to find housing in the cities, and hostels catered for young Māori who moved there to work.
+At first Māori tended to live in inner-city locations close to where unskilled work was found – on the wharves, in factories and in the transport industry.

 Māori adapt to city life